Skip to main content

 Do Filipino passport holders need a visa for Thailand?

 No — Filipino passport holders are visa-exempt for Thailand.
-You can enter Thailand for up to 30 days without applying for any visa.
-Simply arrive with a valid Philippine passport (minimum 6 months validity), a confirmed return flight, and proof of accommodation.
-There is no visa fee and no advance application required.
+You can currently enter Thailand for up to 60 days without applying for any visa (a reduction to 30 days has been approved and is pending Royal Gazette publication — verify the current rule before travel).
+Simply arrive with a valid Philippine passport (minimum 6 months validity), a confirmed return flight, and proof of accommodation, and complete the free Thailand Digital Arrival Card (TDAC) online before you fly.
+There is no visa fee and no visa application required.
 This applies whether you fly from Dubai, Abu Dhabi, or anywhere else in the world.

 Key Takeaway

 • No — Filipino passport holders are visa-exempt for Thailand.
-You can enter Thailand for up to 30 days without applying f...
+You can currently enter Thailand for up to 60 days without...

 • Visa Required?: No — Visa Exempt